ranjan-pratik/filtering-matches-ui/README.md

 			A stand-alone UI to enable users filter matches based on some pre-configured filters

 ### **Dependency :**
-			A pre-configured Node Server with NPM package
+			A pre-configured Node Server with NPM package and Angular-CLI

 ### **Run Instructions :**